01mf02/bio/ass3.md

 Recombination
 -------------

-At this point credit is due to Andreas Kochesser, who came up with an idea to recombine two trees whilst avoiding duplicates and missing elements.
+At this point credit is due to Andreas Kochesser, who came up with an algorithm to recombine two trees whilst avoiding duplicates and missing elements.
 Please see his paper for an excellent description of the algorithm. :)

 Roughly, we recombine a subtree of the male parent with the tree of the female, where the subtree of the male is chosen randomly.